richsalz/draft-ietf-rfc2028bis/draft-rsalz-2028bis.md

 and approved by the RFC Advisory
 Board (RSAB), which has appointed members.
-The RFC Series Consulting Editor (RSCE) is a position funded by the IETF LLC, with responsibilities to consult with all parties, and be a member of the advisory board.
+The RFC Series Consulting Editor (RSCE) is a position funded by the IETF LLC, with responsibilities to consult with all parties, and be a member of the RSAB.

 Full details on the roles and responsibilities of the RPC are specified in
 {{RFCEDMODEL}}, in particular Section 4.